 PDF is one of the most widely used file formats for sharing documents and files.
-Most of the time, we use PDF files to read and share information which does not need any editing.
+Most of the time, we use PDF files to read and share the information which does not need any editing.
 But sometimes, we do find the need to be able to do minor editing or to fill forms in PDF.
-An easy to use PDF editor which has a handful of useful tools is the need of the hour.
+An easy to use PDF editor, which has a handful of useful tools is the need of the hour.

 10 Best PDF Editors for Linux